redpaperheart/talktolight/README.md

 ### Features:

-- A model and inspiration for other projects that integrate the Google Assistant SDK
 - Modular software design allows you to customize your light and add more modes
 - Voice-controlled light that triggers different graphics based to following commands: